tomjoht/tomjoht.github.io/_posts/2016/10/2016-10-22-from-audio-books-to-podcasts.md

 categories:
 - technical-writing
 keywords:
-summary: "Lately I've been turning my attention away from audio fiction and back into technology podcasts.
+description: "Lately I've been turning my attention away from audio fiction and back into technology podcasts.
 I'm curious whether looking at the tech comm angle associated with technology news might provide a fruitful angle for blog posts and discussion."
 bitlink: http://bit.ly/audibletopodcasts
 ---